ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          This technical feature describes a camera-based system that uses AI and IoT technologies to monitor greenhouse crop growth.
+          A technical overview of an AI- and IoT-based computer-vision system for greenhouse crop monitoring.
         </p>
       </div>